jobrouter/typo3-connector/Documentation/introduction.rst

 ================

-The TYPO3 JobRouter Connector is a base extension for defining connections from TYPO3 to JobRouter.
+The TYPO3 JobRouter Connector is a base extension for defining connections from TYPO3 to JobRouter®.
 Other extensions rely on this extension to add further
 functionality:

 - `Synchronise JobData tables into TYPO3 <https://github.com/brotkrueml/typo3-jobrouter-data>`_